 Having excess belly fat can negatively affect health and may contribute to several chronic conditions.

-This type of fat is a major risk factor for type 2 diabetes and heart disease, to name a few (1).
+One specific type of belly fat — visceral fat — is a major risk factor for type 2 diabetes, heart disease, and other conditions (

-Many health organizations use BMI (body mass index) to classify weight and predict the risk of metabolic disease.
-However, this is misleading.
+Many health organizations use body mass index (BMI) to classify weight and predict the risk of metabolic disease.

-Although losing fat from this area can be difficult, there are several things you can do to reduce excess abdominal fat.
+Though losing fat from this area can be difficult, there are several things you can do if you’re looking to reduce excess abdominal fat.

 Soluble fiber absorbs water and forms a gel that helps slow down food as it passes through your digestive system.